redcat-kai/com_image_printing/README.md

 Reads .pbm images and prints them on thermal epson receipt printers

-includes a wrapper for win32 com handling (see COM_Port.h)
+includes a wrapper for win32 com handling (see com_wrapper.h)

 ## Usage
 ```